M-o-a-T/venusian/README.md

 This should be possible with a custom mosquitto setup and another bunch of `iptables` rules.

+### Clean up the Venus copy

+Most of Venus is no longer required.
+For instance, there's 60 MBytes of Python 3.8, 40 MBytes of opkg data, 16 MBytes of web server content …

 ### Documentation

 This file is way too long.